victoroalvarez/shell-aware/README.md

 ```bash
 stow home
 ```
-This command takes everything inside the home directory and symlinks it to the $HOME/ directory of my user.
+This command takes everything inside the home/ directory and symlinks it to the $HOME/ directory of my user.
 I also do the same with the configurations directory.
 ```bash
 stow configurations
 ```
-This symlinks the .config directory withit configurations to the $HOME/.config/ directory of my user.
+This symlinks the .config/ directory within configurations/ to the $HOME/.config/ directory of my user.